ED Agency Reviews

-Three national agencies funded through the U.S. Department of Education have reviewed Reading Recovery research studies using rigorous standards.
-These agencies include the What Works Clearinghouse (WWC), the National Center on Response to Intervention (NCRTI), and most recently, the National Center on Intensive Intervention (NCII).
+National agencies funded through the U.S. Department of Education have reviewed Reading Recovery research studies using rigorous standards.
 Though each agency reports evaluations using different categories, all require experimental (randomized controlled trial) or quasi-experimental studies as evidence of effectiveness.

 What Works Clearinghouse (WWC)